 Special Issuance tracking is one of the deepest parts of the app, because an SI is where pilots most often get tripped up.
 Once you add your condition, PMG:

-If your condition isn't in our curated list, you can add a custom Special Issuance and build the checklist yourself from your own Authorization letter.
+If your condition isn't in my curated list, you can add a custom Special Issuance and build the checklist yourself from your own Authorization letter.
 Custom SIs are purely your personal tracking — they never leave your device, and they're not FAA reference content, so the app labels them as such.

 MedXPress autofill